Softpanorama

 Researchers who investigated high demand cults were surprised to discover than when such cults receive a major shock -- a prophecy fails to come true, a grave moral flaw of the founder is revealed -- they paradoxically come back stronger than before, with increased belief and fanaticism.
 The Jehovah's Witnesses placed Armageddon in 1975, based on Biblical calculations; 1975 passed but they still doing strong.
 Similarly Unarius Academy of Science cult survived the nonappearance of an intergalactic spacefleet in 1975 and 2001 (the Wikipedia article mentions only a failed prophecy in 2001).

 This phenomenon is connected with so called cognitive dissonance.
 When people have taken expensive or "irrevocable" actions for a belief that later is discredited, they has difficulties admitting their mistake.
+In Wall Street lingo "they married their trade".
 The challenge to their belief presents an immense cognitive dissonance; they must find reinforcing evidence to counter the shock, and so become more rather then less fanatical.
-We definitely observe similar behavior with "year of the linux desktop" and other prophecies.
+We definitely observe similar behavior with "the year of the linux desktop" and other prophecies.

 True believers want to convert others to their way of living or impose some new way of doing things -- if necessary by force.
-They also share a common hatred of enemy, or devil which is crucial for increasing solidarity within the movement.
+They typically share a common hatred of enemy, or devil which is crucial for increasing solidarity within the movement.
 Any problems or setbacks of the movement are viewed as a result of the subversive activity of the enemy.
-In case of open source movement this role is often played by Microsoft but sometimes other firms are targeted.
-It's funny that despite its questionable past IBM never got into this category and is viewed by most open source "true believers" extremely positively.
+In case of open source movement this role is often played by Microsoft, but sometimes other firms are targeted.
+SCO is one such example.
+Sun also is far from "most favorable" status in open source community despite of its huge contribution to open source and Unix in general.
+It's funny that despite its questionable past IBM never got into this category and is viewed by most open source true believers extremely positively.
 This effect is closely connected with the notion of groupthink.
-Here is how this phenomenon is described by Answers.com
+Here is how this phenomenon is described by Answers.com:

 The concept of groupthink provides a summary explanation of reasons groups sometimes make poor decisions.
 Indeed, groups are supposed to be better than individuals at making complex decisions, because, through the membership, a variety of differing perspectives are brought to bear.
 Group members not only serve to bring new ideas into the discussion but also act as error-correcting mechanisms.
 Groups also provide social support, which is especially critical for new ideas.
 But when new perspectives are rejected (as in the "not invented here" syndrome), it is hard to correct errors.
 And if the social support is geared toward supporting the group's "accepted wisdom," the elements that can make groups better decision makers than individuals become inverted, and instead make them worse.
 Just as groups can work to promote effective thinking/decision making, the same processes which enhance the group's operation can backfire and lead to disastrous results.

-From the start, linux has been an object of quasi-religious longing.
+From the start, linux has been an object of quasi-religious longing and I targeted it in one of my early writings called Bad Linux Advocacy FAQ (Raymondism FAQ).
 For many fanatic advocates (we will call them "linuxoids" for brevity) linux represents a readymade "Promised Land" (I always wondered wouldn't volunteering for organizations like UNICEF be more rewarding for those who want to help poor ).
-That's why linuxiods berate advocates of other Unixes and vise versa Solaris advocates usually grant linuxiods their good intentions but remind them that road to hell is paved with fallen penguins as well as "save mankind from Microsoft" aspirations [Bezroukov1999a]:
+That's why linuxiods berate advocates of other flavors of Unixes and vise versa Solaris advocates usually grant linuxiods their good intentions but remind them that road to hell is paved with fallen penguins as well as "save mankind from Microsoft" aspirations [Bezroukov1999a]:

 If we use the ESR metaphor in a different context, Linux can be looked as a cathedral as it was build to express passion about Unix by a large group that cared about it very much.
 The ability to attract a geographically distributed community is characteristic of political movements and religions.
 Although people are physically separated, they all are working toward a common and important goal.
 That fuels the Linux movement.